nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

 #### Step 2

-Ensure that you replace the following with the values corresponding to your app
+Ensure that you replace the following with the values corresponding to your app:
 1. app
 2. deviceName
 3. bundleId